elephantscale/es-training-new/course-outlines/AI/Building-AI-Applications-for-Edu.md

 * Customer service implementation with AI
   * Lab: Serverless-LLM-Bedrock
   * Lab: Agentic-on-Bedrock

+### Security

+* Prompt hacking intro
+  * Introduction to prompt hacking
+  * Possible approach to protection
+* Prompt hacking and defenses
+  * In-depth study of AI hacking
+  * Protection hackathon by IBM
+* Threat Modeling
+  * How to find your vulnerabilities
+  * Lay out of the attack landscape
+* Top 10 vulnerabilities of AI
+  * OWASP top 10 list
+  * Attacks and defenses
+* Defense cookbook
+  * Guardrails labs demo

 ### **AI in Education: Use Cases & Challenges**